-Locate the OpenPGP Symmetrically Encrypted Integrity Protected Data Packet (RFC 4880 [22] Tag 18) and decrypt the contents of the packet with the Session Key to obtain an OpenPGP Literal Packet (RFC 4880 [22] Tag 11).
+⑤ Locate the OpenPGP Symmetrically Encrypted Integrity Protected Data Packet (RFC 4880 [22] Tag 18) and decrypt the contents of the packet with the Session Key to obtain an OpenPGP Literal Packet (RFC 4880 [22] Tag 11).

-Note: Per their description in RFC 4880 [22], Tag 18 packets require use of Cipher Feedback (CFB) mode encryption and decryption.
+Note: Per their description in RFC 4880 [22], Tag 18 packets require use of Cipher Feedback (CFB) mode encryption and decryption, which are described in RFC 4880 [22].

-Treat the contents of the OpenPGP Literal Packet from step (5) as a new OpenPGP Message that contains the following four OpenPGP packets in order:
+⑥ Treat the contents of the OpenPGP Literal Packet from step ⑤ as a new OpenPGP Message that contains the following four OpenPGP packets in order: